UofMontreal-Multiexpo/uom.dat/README.md

 * A description of the Maximum Cumulative Ratio approach providing an example of application, in the file `mcr_approach.html`.
 This one also presents the use of functions for classification data management.

+* An explanation with illustrated examples about the different types of itemsets, in the file `frequent_itemsets.html`.

 * A presentation of the data structures used by the **SpectralAnalyzer** class (attributes, function parameters and function returns) in the file `types_of_attributes_and_methods.pdf`.

 These files can be accessed using `help(package = "oedb.analysis.tools")` then clicking on "User guides, package vignettes and other documentation".